 A student must meet local eligibility criteria, which may include requirements related to student conduct, to have a speaking role.
 Students eligible for speaking roles will be notified by the principal and given an opportunity to volunteer.

 [See the Student Code of Conduct and policy FNA(LOCAL) for more information.]

-[For student speakers at other school events, see Student Speakers on page Error!
-Bookmark not defined..]
+[For student speakers at other school events, see Student Speakers on page .]

 Graduation Expenses